 Justice Barrett, expressing sympathy for Kate Bartenwerfer, acknowledged that an honest debtor deserves relief in most situations.
 However, “No statute pursues a single policy at all costs.”

 Does this recent U.S. Supreme Court ruling have you wondering if you should protect yourself?
 If you’re a recent victim of fraud, or worse, the innocent partner to a con artist, don’t wait for the other shoe to drop.
-Call (303) 688-0944 for a free case assessment.
+Call (303) 688-0944 for a case assessment.